-Zero Balancing is a wonderfully relaxing and deeply healing modality to experience.
-Clients remain clothed (loose, comfortable clothing), and sessions are approximately 40 minutes (allow 1 hr for appt).
-Other techniques may be availalbe as needed.
-See below for more about ZB, including some testimonial stories.
+Zero Balancing, fascial release techniques (for myofascia/muscle and for neurofascia/nerves), craniosacral, Reiki.
+(See 'What is Zero Balancing?' below!)
+Sessions are at client's home/location and I'll bring my table.
+Clients remain clothed (loose, comfortable clothing), and sessions are approximately 30-40 minutes (allow 1 hr for appt).
+See below for more about ZB, including some testimonials.

 What are the prices?

 Call Megan for details.
-Prices vary depending on dog, horse or human, on location, and on number of clients at same location, and number of sessions per client (such as human-animal partners, or multiple animals for one owner).
+Prices vary depending on dog, horse or human, on location, number of clients at same location, and whether I need to bring my table.